gh-PonyM/ansible-deploy-docker-compose-template/README.md

 - Identifies mounted volumes locally or docker volumes and extracts paths for eventual backup configs
 - Generates a final combined docker-compose config injecting external `proxy-tier` network if needed.

 The cli uses `click` and `PyYAML` as dependency, both of them should be available when ansible is installed.
+Starting from version 1.2.0, the cli install its dependencies (`pydantic`) into the path `cli_virtualenv_path`, which by default `.venv` inside the role installation path.

     Usage: dc_to_ansible.py [OPTIONS]

       Converts a docker-compose file into an ansible role

     Options: